 Students accepted into Jacob’s Ladder have demonstrated a desire and ability to excel; yet, face extreme barriers to achieving their academic potential.
 To help overcome these challenges, participants receive year-round support from staff and have the opportunity to remain in the program for four to five years.
 Students (Climbers) are recruited from across Virginia; however, 50% reside in nearby rural counties.

-The first rung for a Jacob’s Ladder Climber is participating in a 4-week residential, summer enrichment camp, which was held July 8-August 3 at Christchurch School.
+The first rung for a Jacob’s Ladder Climber is participating in a 4-week residential, summer enrichment program, which was held July 8-August 3 at Christchurch School.
 Each week is filled with academic classes, outdoor activities, clubs, music and art, group time and devotions.

 “All our learning is wrapped around faith,” said Max Maine, a former Climber.
 The program motto is Jeremiah 29:11: “For I know the plans I have for you, says the Lord; plans for good and not for evil, to give you a hope and a future.”

 Max added, “I grew up in foster care; you find acceptance here.
 Initially, I didn’t want to come.
 I thought it was a waste of my summer.
-But, by the end of camp, I didn’t want to leave.
+But, by the end of the summer, I didn’t want to leave.
 Jacob’s Ladder has given me the tools to be independent, to strive for a goal and the drive to succeed.”

 “Jacob’s Ladder is a life-changing experience,” said Bonca Schaffer, who became a Climber as a 5th-grader.
 “My parents came here from Hungary.
 My mother is a strong woman but my father was an abusive alcoholic.
 My older brother is schizophrenic due in part to our chaotic home life.
 My school counselor told me about Jacob ’s Ladder.
 Since early on, I have wanted to succeed, to make my family proud.
 Jacob’s Ladder has given me strength, self-confidence and helped me direct my goals,” said Bonca.